Top 10 ‘American Idol’ Country Singers

 Kelly Clarkson was the very first winner of 'American Idol,' way back in its first season in 2002.
 She has since become an international superstar.
 Although her success has been primarily rooted in pop, Clarkson has released a duet with Reba McEntire, and she's also recorded with Vince Gill, qualifying her for a spot on this list.
-She has recently hinted that she may be making a more serious foray into country; she has been recording with Reba and Trisha Yearwood for an upcoming project.
+She has recently hinted that she may be making a more serious foray into country; she recently recorded 'Silent Night' with Reba and Trisha Yearwood for a Christmas album.

 Lauren Alaina is the youngest person on our list of the Top 10 'American Idol' Country Singers.
 She placed as the runner-up on Season 10 in 2011, and subsequently released an album titled 'Wildflower.'
 While she has yet to score a breakout hit single, the album did reach No. 5 in the country charts, and Alaina opened for both Jason Aldean and Sugarland.
 In May she released 'Barefoot and Buckwild,' the first single from her upcoming second album.

 Few performers inspire such intense loyalty as Scotty McCreery.
 From the moment he appeared on Season 10 of 'American Idol,' he dominated the competition with his mix of vocal ability and humble charm.
 After winning the show, he released his debut album, 'Clear as Day,' in 2011.
 It placed several hits and was certified Platinum.
 He released a Christmas album in 2012 that went Gold.
-His sophomore studio effort, 'See You Tonight,' is one of the most-anticipated albums of 2013.
+He recently released his sophomore studio effort, 'See You Tonight.'

 Kellie Pickler is one of the most beloved performers in 'Idol' history.
 Competing on Season 5, she rode her combination of a winning personality and strong voice to finish in sixth place, then released two albums that scored her a string of melodic country hits.
 Pickler's third album, '100 Proof,' was critically hailed as a true traditional country record, but produced no hits, and she parted with her record label.
 She has since signed with Black River Entertainment.
-Fresh off a winning season on 'Dancing With the Stars,' Pickler is poised to stage a major musical comeback with her upcoming album.
+Fresh off a winning season on 'Dancing With the Stars,' Pickler recently released a new album, 'The Woman I Am.'